tutorial

 Opening a Velodyne LIDAR Connection

-Calibrate your LIDAR sensors with Foxglove Studio
+Calibrate your LIDAR sensors with Foxglove

-When we talk about Foxglove Studio for visualizing your robotics data, we often envision troubleshooting a fully fledged robot – maybe something with a motor, wheels or rotating arms, and a variety of cameras, radar, and LIDAR sensors.
+When we talk about Foxglove for visualizing your robotics data, we often envision troubleshooting a fully fledged robot – maybe something with a motor, wheels or rotating arms, and a variety of cameras, radar, and LIDAR sensors.

-To demonstrate this, let’s cover one of our lesser-known data sources in Foxglove Studio – the Velodyne LIDAR connection.
+To demonstrate this, let’s cover one of our lesser-known data sources in Foxglove – the Velodyne LIDAR connection.

 What is Velodyne LIDAR?